run-slicer/script-krak/README.md

 # script-krak

-A slicer script binding for the Krakatau Java decompiler.
+A slicer script binding for the Krakatau Java decompiler and disassembler.